-Geneva - The Euro-Mediterranean Human Rights Monitor (Euro-Med) on Tuesday condemned the killing of five doctors in Libya after the forces of Khalifa Haftar attacked a field hospital on Saturday.
-Euro-Med called on the World Health Organization and the International Committee of the Red Cross to intervene urgently to protect Libyan healthcare facilities and medical personnel.
-Euro-Med also called to provide them with full international protection and facilitate their work.
+Geneva - The Euro-Mediterranean Human Rights Monitor (Euro-Med Monitor) on Tuesday condemned the killing of five doctors in Libya after the forces of Khalifa Haftar attacked a field hospital on Saturday.
+Euro-Med Monitor called on the World Health Organization and the International Committee of the Red Cross to intervene urgently to protect Libyan healthcare facilities and medical personnel.
+Euro-Med Monitor also called to provide them with full international protection and facilitate their work.

 According to sources in the Libyan Government of National Accord (GNA), the field hospital was located in the south of the Libyan capital Tripoli and was providing medical care for GNA soldiers.
 Sources also indicated that the airstrike destroyed large parts of the hospital as well as injuring eight medical assistants.